-Determined to start working out, but not sure what shoes to wear?
-Indoor gyms offer a wide variety of sports, from spinning to strength training, cardio boxing, and specific body parts such as bobbies and kettlebells…not to mention outdoor ball games and aerobics.
-In addition to wearing the right clothes for the sport, the shoes you step on are also a big learning curve!
-There are hundreds of athletic brands and shoes on the market, but it is always confusing to look at them and still not know what to choose?
+Are you determined to start working out but not sure what shoes to wear?
+Indoor gyms offer a wide variety of sports, from spinning to strength training, cardio boxing, and specific body parts such as biceps and kettlebells…not to mention outdoor ball games and aerobics.
+In addition to wearing the right clothes for the sport, the shoes you step into are also crucial!
+There are hundreds of athletic brands and shoes on the market, but it can be confusing to know what to choose.

-What is the difference between fitness shoes and jogging shoes and sneakers?
+What is the difference between fitness shoes, jogging shoes, and sneakers?

-When doing heavy weight training in the gym, such as squats and hard lifts, the most important thing is to maintain core stability, so fitness shoes usually have better support and stability than jogging shoes and sneakers, and the soles will be harder than the other two to help you complete high-intensity training.
-The jogging shoes to allow you to run outdoors can achieve the best results in the design will try to make the shoes as light as possible, and to run before and after the characteristics of the movement to improve stability, the sole also to reduce the shock of rebound when the palm of the foot touches the ground, so the use of more flexible materials as the first choice.
+When doing heavy weight training in the gym, such as squats and hard lifts, the most important thing is to maintain core stability.
+Fitness shoes usually have better support and stability than jogging shoes and sneakers, and their soles are harder to help you complete high-intensity training.
+Jogging shoes are designed for running outdoors and are made as light as possible.
+They aim to improve stability during running, and their soles are made of more flexible materials to reduce the shock of rebound when the foot touches the ground.

 Why do I need to wear specific training shoes for fitness?